Show All Answers

 You can call (608)266-2353, 24 hours a day to change your address on your driver license.
 See change of address for information on change of address for your registration/license plates.

+Click on the link below to download an MV1 form.
 No tax is paid if the transfer is to immediate family.
-WisDOT Title & Registration Application

 The property owner is fully responsible for maintaining adequate sewage flow to and through the sewer lateral, from the property structure to and into the village sewer main.
 When failure or stoppage of a sewer lateral occurs, village crews will respond only to check the sewer main to verify that the main is open and sewage is flowing.
 If the sewer main is found to be clear, it is the responsibility of the property owner to call a licensed plumber or drain cleaning service to correct the problem.